christianityorigins/website/writing/_posts/2024-08-13-the-origins-of-christianity.md

 as an incredible number of regional aliases, locations, fictional stories, and faked deaths for their family members to control the population.
 They role-played as deities, religious figures, and different characters as if they were actors in a play.
 This was done to hide the fact that the people were ruled by dynasties and to give the population an illusion of upward social mobility or implanting a sense of false hope.
+These religions were also money making schemes.

 The figure of Jesus Christ (of Nazareth) was a literary creation of these elites, incorporating elements of various historical and mythological figures to